AI IN PRODUCTION

 Token Budget Management in Production AI Agents

 Token spend is the most underestimated line item in production AI agent infrastructure — and it compounds fast.
-A single unoptimized agent chain can cost 10x more than it needs to.
-Five layers of token budget management: prompt hygiene, context compression, prompt caching, model routing, and runtime budget enforcement.

 March 23, 2026 · 10 min read